gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

     These 2 files have been seen in the previous tutorials.
 They contain the GROMACS commands, such as the type of solver to use, the temperature, etc.
-    Apply the minimisation to the solvated box using :
+    Apply the minimization to the solvated box using :

 ..  code-block:: bash